-A softphone has a user interface that resembles that of traditional phones and only needs an internet connection to make and receive calls.
-When considering which softphone providers were best for small business, we evaluated both VoIP and virtual phone providers that offer softphone apps along with a range of features and functions that would be beneficial to the business owner.
+A softphone is typically a VoIP or virtual phone system that allows you to take and receive calls over the internet.
+When considering which softphone providers were best for small business, we evaluated both VoIP and virtual phone providers that offer a softphone along with a range of features like an auto attendant and short message service (SMS) functionality.

 We, therefore, evaluated the best softphone providers on the following:

-- Pricing & service plans: The monthly costs associated with using a softphone provider, including all pricing plans
+- Pricing & service plans: We examined the monthly costs associated with using a softphone provider.